2020PB/police-brutality/reports/Ohio.md

 ### Peaceful protester sprayed in the face with mace | May 30th

 Seemingly without warning a protester simply holding a sign was maced in the face.

+id: oh-columbus-5

 **Links**